-You have seen all the baby duck pictures on social media, and you are probably here asking yourself, “Could I raise baby ducks?”
+You have seen all the baby duck pictures on social media.
+You are probably here asking yourself, “Could I raise baby ducks?”
 I’m here to tell you it’s not hard, but it’s different if you have raised chickens.
 It can be more challenging to raise baby ducks.
-But when your expectation is in the right place, and you know some facts before you get into it, I know you will enjoy having baby ducks and, in the future, loving your full-grown ducks.
+You will enjoy having baby ducks when you set your expectations correctly and learn some facts beforehand.
+In the future, you will love your full-grown ducks.

 I always wanted chickens.
 To me, they were predictable.
-I knew I needed to feed them, give them water and scraps from my kitchen, and provide shelter, roosts, and nesting boxes for the yummy eggs they would produce.
+I knew I needed to feed them and give them water.
+I also provided scraps from my kitchen.
+Additionally, I provided shelter, roosts, and nesting boxes for the yummy eggs they would produce.
 Ducks, on the other hand, I had no clue about.
-I wanted ducks for their excellent foraging ability since our chickens got restrained to their run because they were messing up our flower beds.
+I wanted ducks for their excellent foraging ability.
+Our chickens got restrained to their run.
+They were messing up our flower beds.
 You can read why we got our ducks in my blog, Six Real Reasons to Get Ducks.

 If you have raised chickens, you already have the basic supplies for raising ducks.
 You will need to get some new things; otherwise, you are set.
 I was once a beginner in raising ducks but have discovered it’s not that hard.